Accessibility links

 When you ban a user, the user can no longer post new comments.
 Any comments from the user posted in the last 30 days are also retroactively deleted.

-To ban a user, click the username on the Moderate comments screen and click Ban User.
+To ban a user, select the username on the Moderate comments screen.
+Then, select the Ban User button.

 The following options are available for banning a user: